The

 AR coatings, as they are called, virtually eliminate the reflections,

-such as images of your own eyes and eyelashes, from the back sides
+such as the images of your own eyes and eyelashes, from the

-of lenses.
-AR coatings also let more light reach your eyes through
+back sides of lenses.
+AR coatings also let more light reach

-the front side of the lenses, increasing contrast and clarity.
-This
+your eyes through the front side of the lenses, increasing contrast

-means that you actually see better - particularly in such low-light
+and clarity.
+This means that you actually see better - particularly

-the front of lenses, making them seem almost invisible.
-People will
+from the front of lenses, making them seem almost invisible.

-focus on your eyes, not on your eyeglasses, and when appearing in
+People will focus on your eyes, not on your eyeglasses, and

-photographs or on video, your eyes will become a lot more visible
+when appearing in photographs or on video, your eyes will be

 Clean your new lenses carefully.

-for properly, AR coated lenses also need a little TLC so that they
+cared for properly, AR coated lenses also need a little TLC

 AR